 How to Receive Your Stimulus Payment by Paper Check or Prepaid Card

 If you don’t mind (or prefer) receiving your stimulus payment by paper check or prepaid card, you shouldn’t need to take action right now unless the IRS does not have your current address on file.
 If you’ve moved since filing your most recent federal tax return, complete and mail Form 8822 (the agency’s official change-of-address form).
 Confirm you’re sending it to the appropriate IRS mailing address, which is on Page 2 of the form.

 If you didn’t file a federal income tax return in 2018 or 2019 and have changed addresses since your last filing, you may need to file a simple federal tax return.
 Use a free tax filing resource to avoid out-of-pocket costs for this step.

 Direct-deposited stimulus payments should arrive in most accounts by the middle of January 2021.
 Paper checks and prepaid cards could take weeks longer to arrive.

 If you’re concerned your stimulus payment might be missing or lost in the mail, use the Get My Payment tool in the IRS Economic Impact Payments portal to confirm you’re eligible and get an estimated arrival date.

 Democrats and Republicans don’t agree on much these days.
-But the parties’ respective leaders — Speaker of the House Nancy Pelosi, President Joe Biden, Senate Majority Leader Mitch McConnell, and outgoing President Donald Trump — have cooperated on several significant pieces of stimulus legislation since the coronavirus outbreak began.
+But the parties’ respective leaders — Speaker of the House Nancy Pelosi, President Joe Biden, Senate Majority Leader Mitch McConnell, and former President Donald Trump — have cooperated on several significant pieces of stimulus legislation since the coronavirus outbreak began.

 In the meantime, Americans can count on some relief from the forthcoming $600 payments.
 If you’re eligible, you can safely begin thinking about what you’ll do with your stimulus check.